 Condemn religious artwork that features white and/or male characters.
-I believe that everyone should be represented in religious art.
+I believe that everyone should have the opportunity to be represented in religious art.

 My intent is rather to:

 Ask the decision making parties involved in this manual to consider their decision making process.
 Who they include, what factors they consider.
 I know there are good BIPOC and women artists out there.
 I know there are good inclusive artworks out there.
-Why weren't they utilized?
+Why aren't they better utilized?

 Point out the problems with the ratios of representation in the artwork for this manual.